ChrisHinde/MaterialUtilities/README.md

 # Material utilities v2.4.0 (Stable)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-An add-on for Blender 2.8x that lets the user assign materials directly in the 3D viewport (via a keyboard shortcut and a pop up menu), as well as select by material and more!
+An add-on for Blender 2.8x and 3.x that lets the user assign materials directly in the 3D viewport (via a keyboard shortcut and a pop up menu), as well as select by material and more!

 Each part is tested thoroughly during development, but we can't guarantee that there in't a special case where a problem might occur!\